since-89/AI-Guide/README.md

 # regular workflow
 git add -A
-git commit -m "Update EAD page with I-765 tips" git push
+git commit -m "Update EAD page with I-765 tips" /* Example you are pushing file for EAD application */ git push

 # create a feature branch